sumit2011/sumit2011.github.io/stack/index.md

     }
 ```
 ## Pop Function
-The `pop` function is also part of the `stack` class and serves to remove the topmost element from the stack, following the Last-In-First-Out (LIFO) principle.
+The `pop` function remove the topmost element from the stack, it follows the (LIFO) principle.
 It first checks if there are any elements in the stack by examining the value of the top index.
 If the top index is greater than or equal to 0, it means there is at least one element in the stack.
 In that case, the function decrements the top index, effectively removing the top element and making the next element (if any) the new top.
-This simulates the removal of the last added element.
 However, if the top index is less than 0, it means the stack is empty, and there are no elements to remove.
-In this situation, the function prints an error message, "stack underflow," indicating that the operation cannot be performed as the stack is already empty.
+In this situation, the function prints an error message, "stack underflow,".
 ```c++
 //pop function
 void pop(){